 I realized that it was time to leave the classroom when a lengthy stint on jury duty felt like the highlight of my career.

 So.
 Here’s a bit of my story.
 For a long time, I was a middle school English teacher.
-I loved my students and I loved reading YA literature with them, but I wanted to be a writer really, really badly, so I left teaching to write fulltime.
+I loved my students and I loved reading YA literature with them, but I wanted to be a writer really, really badly, so I left teaching to work on a novel.

 While I was on jury duty, I came up with an idea for my first novel, which, as you probably know by now, is called Lauren Takes Leave.
 LTL is centered around 30 and 40-something suburban characters who are in need of vacations from their lives as mothers, wives and teachers.
 It’s like Ferris Bueller’s Day Off, only the adults are the ones cutting school.
 And the women in my novel tend to lie in a way that is reminiscent of the way the male characters do in Oscar Wilde’s The Importance of Being Earnest, so I named two of my main characters after Jack Worthing and Algernon Moncrieff, because I’m a literary nerd like that.
 I self-published the novel in 2012.

-I have since penned another work of commercial women’s fiction, and I hope to be able to tell you about very soon, once it’s found a home.
+I have since penned another work of fiction, and I hope to be able to tell you about very soon, once it’s found a home.

 I also write a lot of creative nonfiction.
 I was a frantic diarist as a child and have always felt better about my life once I’ve taken a look at it on the page.
 It makes so much more sense when it’s out of my head.
 Once I started writing about my life and my world in The Scarsdale Inquirer and The Huffington Post, the oddest thing happened.
 The more specific I became about sharing my own, particular story of self, the more that people – strangers even – related to the material.
 I write personal and find the universal.